sjonesw-lab/Maxtrader/replit.md

 ### Polygon-Based Paper Trading System

 The **Automated Dual Trader** (`engine/auto_trader.py`) conducts realistic paper trading using Polygon.io's real options pricing data.
-It executes entries at the ask price and exits at the bid price, tracking positions and account balance internally without broker integration.
-It supports both Conservative (3% risk) and Aggressive (4% risk) strategies. **CRITICAL OPTIMIZATION**: Uses 1-strike ITM options (not ATM), which backtests showed delivers +2,000% returns vs +135% for ATM over 3 months, with 80% win rate and only 3% max drawdown.
+It executes entries at the ask price and exits at the bid price, tracking positions and account balance internally without broker integration. **MULTI-SYMBOL SUPPORT**: Now trades both QQQ and SPY simultaneously (~5 signals/day total vs 2.5/day for QQQ alone).
+It supports both Conservative (5% risk) and Aggressive (5% risk) strategies, with strict position limits (1 total position at a time across all symbols). **CRITICAL OPTIMIZATION**: Uses 1-strike ITM options (not ATM), which backtests showed delivers +2,000% returns vs +135% for ATM over 3 months, with 80% win rate and only 3% max drawdown.

 ### ICT Structure Detection